-The four characters of Spoon River—Serepta Mason, Amanda Barker, Constance Hately, and Chase Henry—offer very specific complaints against others in the town who affected their lives in deleterious ways.
+The four characters from Edgar Lee Masters' American classic Spoon River Anthology—Serepta Mason, Amanda Barker, Constance Hately, and Chase Henry—offer very specific complaints against others in the town who affected their lives in deleterious ways.

 Serepta Mason accuses Spoon River residents of stunting her growth, as she likens herself to a flower.
-Amanda Barker died in childbirth, and blames her husband for killing her because he knew her poor health make her unable to bear a child.
+Amanda Barker died in childbirth and blames her husband for killing her because he knew her poor health made her unable to bear a child.

-As most of the Spoon River characters confess sins, these two are no exception.
-Constance seems to be trying to set the record straight, while Chase boasts about the irony that sometimes attaches to good vs evil intentions.
+As most of the Spoon River characters confess their sins, these two are no exception.
+Constance seems to be trying to set the record straight, while Chase boasts about the irony that sometimes attaches to good vs. evil intentions.

 Reading of "Serepta Mason"

 My life's blossom might have bloomed on all sides

 Save for a bitter wind which stunted my petals

 On the side of me which you in the village could see.

 From the dust I lift a voice of protest: